Important cooking tips for roasting a chicken sourced from a pastured poultry farm to ensure a moist, juicy, and tasty result every time.

 Why do poultry producers do this?

 The reason is simple.
-This type of processing provides a cheap safety mechanism which allows the consumer to overcook the bird, and it still turns out juicy and tender.
+This type of processing provides a cheap safety mechanism that allows the consumer to overcook the bird, and it still turns out juicy and tender.

 Try to overcook a pastured bird that doesn’t contain these synthetic enhancements, however, and your goose is literally cooked.